Order of the Defender of State: Grand Principal

-The Knight Grand Commander of the Order of the Defender of State (Darjah Utama Pangkuan Negeri) is the highest grade of the order which was constituted in 1967.
+The Grand Principal of the Order of the Defender of State (Darjah Utama Pangkuan Negeri) is the highest grade of the order which was constituted in 1967.
 The recipients of the grade bear the pre-nominal title of "Dato' Seri Utama", while the wives of the male recipients are titled as "Datin Seri".
 Husbands of female recipients are not entitled to any pre-nominal title.
 The recipients bear the post-nominal letters of "D.U.P.N."

 The insignia of the grade comprises a collar, a sash, a badge and a star.
 The sash is a blue silk riband with wide white bars on both ends above which are two gold stripes.
 The sash is worn from the right shoulder to the left hip.

-The Grand Commander grade of the order is conferred on the Yang di-Pertua Negeri, the spouse of the Yang di-Pertua Negeri and upon eminent individuals for their services to Penang.
+The grade is conferred on the Yang di-Pertua Negeri, the spouse of the Yang di-Pertua Negeri and upon eminent individuals for their services to Penang.